• Skip to primary navigation

 Instructions

-• Melt 4 tablespoon butter in cast iron skillet over medium heat.
+• Melt butter in cast iron skillet over medium heat.
 Add onions and sautee until just beginning to brown, about 3 minutes.

 Add kimchi and kimchi juice to skillet, cooking for about 3-4 minutes until kimchi begins to sweat.
 Add pork and cook until warmed through and juices are mostly evaporated.